mng2/AcornXJTAG/README.md

 The ones I soldered by hand, are pushed over slightly to give the soldering iron some room to work, so the anchors are not accessible.
 I was too lazy to modify the footprint; just be gentle with it or add some glue.
-* The 2mm connector that comes with the Xilinx flying-wire adapter is pretty tall.
+* The 2mm connector that comes with the OEM Xilinx flying-wire adapter is pretty tall.
-The one I got seems to work with my Xilinx pod, but of course YMMV.
+The one specified here is widely available and seems to work with my Xilinx pod, but of course YMMV.
 * This is revB since apparently I made revA under covid brain and forgot that the Pico-EZmate assemblies are wired in a way that flips the connections...